zpy2001/hugo-theme-arknights/README.md

   **Licensed under the GNU General Public License v3.0**

-  Please do not remove the "*Theme Arknights designed by BlueSpace based on Theme Stack designed by Jimmy*" text and link.
+  Please do not remove the "*Theme Arknights designed by ZPY based on Theme Stack designed by Jimmy*" text and link.

   Welcome usage.